-As described in Note 11, the Company has incentive compensation plans that provide for the issuance of restricted stock, restricted stock units, performance shares, stock options and stock appreciation rights to key employees and non-employee directors.
+As described in Note 12, the Company has incentive compensation plans that provide for the issuance of restricted stock, restricted stock units, performance shares, stock options and stock appreciation rights to key employees and non-employee directors.
+To date, the Company has only issued restricted stock, performance shares and stock options.
 The Company recognizes compensation expense under the fair-value based method as a component of operating expenses.